Advanced-computer-lab-2024/Wander-Mate/README.md

 ## Build Status

-The tourist is always being notified when there is an update in activity when cancelling a booking the money is not returned to the user wallet
+When cancelling a booking the money is not returned to the user wallet

 ---